modrinth/awesome/README.md

 - **[Kir-Antipov/mc-publish](https://github.com/Kir-Antipov/mc-publish)** - A GitHub Action for uploading versions to Modrinth, CurseForge, and GitHub
 - **[modrinth/minotaur](https://github.com/modrinth/minotaur)** - The official Gradle plugin for uploading versions to Modrinth
 - **[SilverAndro/Modifold](https://github.com/SilverAndro/Modifold)** - A Kotlin CLI tool for moving CurseForge mods to Modrinth
+- **[firstdarkdev/modpublisher](https://github.com/firstdarkdev/modpublisher)** - A Gradle plugin to upload mods to Modrinth, CurseForge and Github

 ## Miscellaneous